-The Activities Coordinator must be a certified teacher on the school's faculty.
-S/he coordinates and oversees all the areas of the middle school's athletic program, including all fiscal matters, including coordinating the use of facilities for athletic events, club activities, and the Special Olympics.
+The Middle School (MS) Athletic Director must be a certified teacher on the school's faculty.
+S/he coordinates and oversees all the are- as of the middle school's athletic program, including all fiscal matters, including coordinating the use of facilities for athletic events, club activities, and the Special Olympics.
 The Activities Coordinator represents the school at related district level meetings and acts as a liaison between the administration, coaches, and sponsors.
-Typical daily duties may include: coordinating arrangements for sport officials and event personnel, supervise and maintain records of student eligibility, make team transportation arrangements, arrange for medical examinations, purchasing of equipment and supplies, make provisions for proper security at athletic events an other duties as assigned by the principal.
+Typical daily duties may include: coordinating arrangements for sport officials and event personnel, supervise and maintain records of student eligibility, make team transportation arrangements, arrange for medical examinations, purchasing of equipment and sup-plies, make provisions for proper security at athletic events and other duties as assigned by the principal.